Maha-Magdy/score-visualization/README.md

 ```sh
 src/App.tsx
 ```
-and change the value of the props name, and bmiScore then save.
+and change the value of the props name, and bmiScore that belong to ScoreVisualization component then save.

 ## Author